-This statement details our school's use of pupil premium (and recovery premium for the 2021 to 2022 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium and service premium funding to help improve the attainment of our disadvantaged pupils and children from our service families.

-It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.
+It outlines our pupil and service premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending had within our school.